 Causes Of Green Poop In Children

-The following are some of the most common causes of green poop in children (1) (2).
+The following are some of the most common causes of green poop in kids (1) (2).

 2. Green foods such as spinach and other leafy green vegetables.
 Poop may also obtain the green color from the maternal dietary intake and intake of medicines in children who are still breastfeeding (3).

-4. Diarrhea in children may cause food and stool to pass faster before it changes to its natural brown color.
+4. Diarrhea in children may cause food and stool to pass faster through the digestive tract before it changes to its natural brown color.
+If the stool moves too fast through the digestive tract, it may lead to green poop in kids (4).
+Consult a pediatrician if the child experiences persistent green diarrhea.

 Dr. Rubin adds, “Any virus could cause diarrhea of almost any color, though rotavirus causes a classic fluorescent green color of poop.”